‘My 600-LB Life’ Michael K. Pictures: Does The 790-LB Man Lose Weight?

 “It’s frightening and hard to treat on someone with edema (swelling) and who is as large as James, whose lymph glands are not working properly.”

-Many viewers came into Wednesday’s episode of My 600-LB Life hoping to see some weight-loss photos from James K. In the previous week, the show broke a bit from its format and took an extended look into one of the people featured, and fans of the show hoped they might get to see a full arc from James as well.
+Many viewers came into Wednesday’s episode of My 600-LB Life hoping to see some weight-loss photos from James K. In the previous week, the show broke a bit from its format and took an extended look into one of the people featured, with the hope that viewers might get to see a full arc from James as well.

 In last week’s episode, cameras followed Tanisha through a full two years of her life, showing her struggles to stay on the eating program set out for her.